Online Colleges in New Mexico

 - Athletic Scholarship —For athletes at participating schools; Qualifications vary by institution; Amount covers tuition and fees

-- Competitive Scholarship —For out-of-state students who have demonstrated high academic achievement in high school; Amount varies by institution
+- Competitive Scholarship —For out-of-state, non-US citizen students who have demonstrated high academic achievement in high school; Amount varies by institution

 - Graduate Scholarship —For underrepresented groups and students with significant financial need; Must agree to serve in an unpaid internship for 10 hours per week; Up to $7200 per year

-- Vietnam Veterans’ Scholarship —For Vietnam Veterans; Amount covers tuition, books and fees
+- Wartime and Vietnam Veterans Scholarship —For military war veterans; Amount covers tuition, books and fees

 - Student Incentive Grant Program —For high school graduates attending a public or tribal college; Must demonstrate financial need; $200-$2500 per year

-- College Affordability Grant —For for high school graduates who demonstrate financial need; Up to $1000 per semester
+- College Affordability Grant —For high school graduates attending a public or tribal college; Must demonstrate financial need; Up to $1500 per semester

 Many of New Mexico’s colleges and universities offer additional need-based aid programs to their students.
 To find out how to apply for these, simply contact the financial aid office at the school or schools you’re interested in.